General Information

 early.

-Except for emergencies, cell phone use is discouraged.
-Be considerate of your fellow hikers and turn off your cell phone or put it on vibrate.
+- Cell Phones: Except for emergencies, cell phone use is discouraged.
+Be considerate of your fellow hikers and turn off your cell phone or put it on

 Hiking Safety